Inference-Institute/ai-architecture/docs/1.-AI-Fundamentals/04-Computer-Vision.md

+---
+title: Computer Vision
+description: Explore the core concepts and techniques in Computer Vision, from image processing and feature detection to object detection and semantic segmentation.
+author: Inference Institute
+---
 # Computer Vision

 Computer Vision (CV) is a field of artificial intelligence that enables machines to interpret and understand visual information from the world around them.
 It's the science of making computers gain high-level understanding from digital images or videos, aiming to automate tasks that the human visual system can do.